xetryDcoder/cashbook/README.md

         this.snackbarFunc(false, "Oops!
 Something went wrong!");
     }
 }

 In frontend/main.js, configure the Vue Google Login plugin:

-javascript
-Copy code
 app.use(vue3GoogleLogin, {
     clientId: 'YOUR_CLIENT_ID'
 });

-Deployment
+📦 Deployment
 Build the Vue frontend:

 npm run build
 Deploy the built files to your hosting platform (e.g., cPanel, AWS, etc.).

 Ensure the Node.js backend server is running on your production server.

-License
+📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Notes:
+⚠️ Notes
-Ensure you keep sensitive data like the Google Client ID and Secret private.
+Keep sensitive data like the Google Client ID and Secret private.
 Use .env files for better security in a production environment.

+💬 Contact
-For any issue update, you can createan  issue or directly contact me @ hemantajungkarki@gmail.com  #opensource #MIT #freetouse #freesoftware
+For any issue or feedback, you can create an issue or contact me at hemantajungkarki@gmail.com.

+Tags
+#opensource #MIT #freetouse #freesoftware